mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ### Create configuration

-Create your API generation preferences to export columns, name your files and configure other settings:
+Create your generation preferences through API to export columns, name your files and configure other settings:

 [[[
 ```curl